stablekernel/aqueduct/source/docs/db/db_tools.md

 During development, there is no need to create a migration file for each change.
 Execute migration files prior to deployment of a new version of an application.

-You may delete migration files (as long as you haven't ran them on a production database!).
-When `aqueduct db generate` is run again, will replay only the existing migration files before determining which commands to add to the new migration file.
+You may delete migration files (as long as you haven't run them on a production database!).
+When `aqueduct db generate` is run again, it will replay only the existing migration files before determining which commands to add to the new migration file.
 For example, if you have 10 migration files over time and delete them all - the next generated migration file will contain commands to recreate the entire database schema.

 ### Seeding Data